Community #1: safety & knowing our rights

 Know the space

-Identify entrances, exits, and potential pinch points.
+Identify entrances, exits, and potential bottleneck points.

 Look for obstacles (tables, fences, planters) that could block movement.